 What is a continuously variable transmission?

-A continuously variable transmission, or CVT, is a type of automatic transmission that provides more useable power, better fuel economy and a smoother driving experience than a traditional automatic.
+A continuously variable transmission, or CVT, is a type of automatic transmission that provides more useable power, better fuel economy and a smoother driving experience than a traditional automatic transmission.

 Driving a car with a CVT

-The controls for a CVT are the same as an automatic: Two pedals (no clutch) and a P-R-N-D-L-style shift pattern.
-But while an automatic transmission has a set number of gear ratios (a.k.a. speeds), usually 4, 5 or 6, the CVT can constantly change the relationship of engine speed to car speed.
-When driving a car with a CVT, you never hear or feel the transmission shift -- it simply raises and lowers the engine speed as needed, calling up higher engine speeds (or RPMs) for better acceleration and lower RPMs for better fuel economy while cruising.
+The controls for a CVT are the same as an automatic: Two pedals (gas and brake) and a P-R-N-D-L-style shift pattern.
+When driving a car with a CVT, you won't hear or feel the transmission shift -- it simply raises and lowers the engine speed as needed, calling up higher engine speeds (or RPMs) for better acceleration and lower RPMs for better fuel economy while cruising.

 Many people find the CVT disconcerting at first because of the way cars with CVTs sound.
-When you step on the accelerator, the engine races as it would with a slipping clutch or a failing automatic transmission.
+When you step hard on the accelerator, the engine races as it would with a slipping clutch or a failing automatic transmission.
 This is normal -- the CVT is adjusting the engine speed to provide optimal power for acceleration.
+Some CVTs are programmed to change ratios in steps, so that they feel more like a conventional automatic transmission.

 Advantages of the CVT